2026 - Transportation: Emerging Projects

 San Francisco County Transportation Authority

 The San Francisco County Transportation Authority (SFCTA) is the sub-regional transportation planning and programming agency for the City.
 The SFCTA is responsible for the City’s long-range transportation planning, coordinating with federal, state, and other local transportation agencies.
 In this capacity, SFCTA helps to plan, fund, and deliver improvements for San Francisco's roadway and public transportation networks.
-The SFCTA is funded through a combination of local funds including San Francisco Sales Tax revenues and Vehicle Registration Fees, as well as grants from the State of California and the federal government.
+The SFCTA is funded through a combination of local funds including San Francisco Sales Tax revenues, Vehicle Registration Fees, and a Transportation Network Company (TNC) Tax as well as grants from the State of California and the federal government.

 Peninsula Corridor Joint Powers Board (Caltrain)

-San Francisco, along with San Mateo and Santa Clara counties, is a representative member of the Peninsula Corridor Joint Powers Board (JPB), which operates and maintains Caltrain, one of the oldest commuter rail services in Northern California.
-Caltrain provides peak and off-peak connections along the Peninsula rail corridor between San Francisco and Gilroy.
-Per the 1996 Joint Powers Agreement, funding for system-wide capital improvements are shared equally among the three member counties, while local improvements are, in general, borne by the county in which the improvements are located.
-More information on the JPB’s future projects and programs can be found at Caltrain Project Plans
+San Francisco, along with San Mateo and Santa Clara counties, is a representative member of the Peninsula Corridor Joint Powers Board (JPB), which operates and maintains Caltrain, one of the oldest commuter rail services on the west coast.
+Caltrain provides passenger rail service along the Peninsula rail corridor between San Francisco and Gilroy.
+Per the 1996 Joint Powers Agreement, funding for system-wide capital improvements is shared equally among the three member counties.
+Local improvements are, in general, borne by the county in which the improvements are located.
+More information on the JPB’s program of projects can be found in Caltrain Capital Improvement Plan (CIP)

 Transbay Joint Powers Authority

-The Transbay Joint Powers Authority (TJPA) was created to manage the financing, design, development, construction, and operation of the Transbay Program, including the Salesforce Transit Center and the Caltrain Downtown Extension (DTX).
-Phase One of the Transbay Program included constructing the Salesforce Transit Center, a $2.2 billion modern transit hub that replaces the seismically deficient terminal in downtown San Francisco.
+The Transbay Joint Powers Authority (TJPA) was created to manage the financing, design, development, construction, and operation of the Transbay Program, including the Salesforce Transit Center and delivery of The Portal.
+Phase one of the Transbay Program included constructing the multimodal Salesforce Transit Center (Center), a $2.3 billion modern transit hub that replaces the seismically damaged terminal in downtown San Francisco.

-Now complete, the Salesforce Transit Center helps to unify a fractured regional transportation network by connecting eight Bay Area counties and the State of California through 11 transit systems: AC Transit, BART, Caltrain, Golden Gate Transit, Greyhound, Muni, SamTrans, WestCAT Lynx, Amtrak, Paratransit, and the future California High-Speed Rail.
-The project is split in two phases.
-Phase 1 saw the opening of the Salesforce Transit Center in August 2018; Phase 2 encompasses construction of the Caltrain Downtown Extension, a new Fourth and Townsend Street Caltrain station, the Transit Center’s train station and pedestrian connection to BART and Muni, and a new intercity bus facility.
+Now complete, the Center helps to unify a fractured regional transportation network by connecting eight Bay Area counties and the State of California through 11 transit systems: AC Transit, BART, Caltrain, Golden Gate Transit, Greyhound, Muni, SamTrans, WestCAT Lynx, Amtrak, Paratransit, and the future California High-Speed Rail system.
+The project is split into two phases: Phase 1 saw the opening of the multimodal, multi-level Center in August 2018.
+Phase 2 encompasses (1) construction of The Portal, a 2.2 mile construction alignment with a new Fourth and Townsend Street Caltrain station, the Transit Center’s two-level train station including structures for emergency exit and ventilation along the tunnel alignment, (2) mainline trackwork through the tunnel and stations as well as at-grade trackwork tying into Caltrain's existing trackwork and rail systems, and (3) site work within Caltrain's railyards at Fourth and King Streets.
+In May 2024, the Federal Transit Administration (FTA) formally announced its acceptance of The Portal into the Engineering phase of the Capital Investment Grant (CIG) New Starts program and its commitment of $3.38 billion in CIG funding.

 Project Name